kmuscwood/aiomysql/README.md

 * user - name of the database user
 * password - user's password
 * database - database name
-* port - IP port
+* port - IP port of the `mysql` host
-* autocommit - autocommit state of the connection; set at connect
+* autocommit - autocommit state of the connection; verified or set at connect
 * isolation - isolation level; set at connect

 **raises** `aiomysql.connection.AuthenticationError` if unable to authenticate